 Yes – there is an “assign substitute” function that can be utilized by Requesters, within the “Cart Management” page of acquire.

 A workflow is a sequence of approval steps that a transaction goes through from submission to completion.
-Further information on our Wiki page about acQuire workflows.
+Further information on our SharePoint page about acQuire workflows.

 You have likely not been assigned the Requester role (perhaps because you haven’t taken the required Requester training).
 In order to create, submit and also approve a Requisition yourself, you would need to have the Requester role in acQuire.